-Naturally, there are other possible factors and other questions that can be asked about each, but the main point is to be conscious of the factors that make a learning connection valuable to you and to apply these factors actively in managing your learning networks.
-Sometimes that means applying them to find new connections; a lot of the time it means applying them to trim away connections that do not have significant value.
+Of course, there are other possible factors and other questions that can be asked about each – you should adapt and add to the above considerations to suit your needs.
+The key point is to be conscious of the factors that make a learning connection valuable to you and to apply these factors actively in managing your learning networks.
+Sometimes that means using them to find new connections; often it means using them to prune connections that do not have significant value.

 It’s truly a matter of cultivating, not simply growing.

 It is important to note that the term “network” is not limited to connections made using technology.
 We all have networks that, while possibly enhanced by technology, do not require technology.
 Our family, friends, co-workers, and colleagues in civic organizations or trade and professional organizations represent just a few examples.